electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/drivetrain/battery/_index.md

 ---
 title: Audi e-tron battery
 linktitle: Battery
-description: Audi e-tron is delivered with two different battery sizes.
+description: The battery on the Audi e-tron is available in two different sizes.
 95kWh and 71kWh.
 weight: 7
 ---
 <!-- markdownlint-disable MD033 -->

 ## Cell technology

 Audi/Volkswagen has a multi-vendor strategy on cells.
-That means that Audi uses different vendors of Lithium-ion cells for different batteries.
+That means that Audi uses different vendors of Lithium-ion cells for various batteries.

-Vendors have also changed since e-tron had the world premiere
+Vendors have also changed since the e-tron had its world premiere.

 ### LG Chem

-The cell used on e-tron 55 before january 2021 is LG Chem E66A.
-The cell type is [LG Pouch Cell](https://www.youtube.com/watch?v=Q2Lczd7MjGc) produced in [Poland](https://www.google.no/maps/search/lg+chem+poland/@51.0183429,16.8906359,995m/data=!3m1!1e3).
+The cell used on e-tron 55 before January 2021 is LG Chem E66A.
+The cell type is [LG Pouch Cell](https://www.youtube.com/watch?v=Q2Lczd7MjGc), produced in [Poland](https://www.google.no/maps/search/lg+chem+poland/@51.0183429,16.8906359,995m/data=!3m1!1e3).

 |Spec | Value |
 |-----|------|